mclayer/unbrew/readme.md

 ```
 go run main.go
 ```
+Currently you have to run it several times until there will be no packages to uninshall.

 # @todo
-- list of needed pkgs from file
+- [] list of needed pkgs from file
-- run iteratively to uninstall all unnecessary dependencies
+- [x] run iteratively to uninstall all unnecessary dependencies

 it's just a project to learn golang